Cortexelus/4D-Chladni/README.md

 What you are seeing are cymatic standing waves inside tesseracts.
 They produce beautiful four dimensional chladni patterns.
 The undulating animation is the camera cycling through (and rotating around) the cube-like cross-sections of the tesseract.

-4D Chladni Max/MSP/Jitter patch created by CJ Carr, forked from [Graham Wakefield's](http://www.grahamwakefield.net) 3D simulation patch
+4D Chladni Max/MSP/Jitter patch created by CJ Carr, forked from [Graham Wakefield's](http://www.grahamwakefield.net) [3D Chladni simulation](http://www.mat.ucsb.edu/~wakefield/investigations.html#chladni) patch

 One of three winners of Music Tech Fest Cymatics Challenge.
 My prize: FREE airfare/hotel to Umeå, Sweden for MusicTechFest Scandi!